Germany, UK, France: Travel strikes planned for February

 If your flight or train is cancelled or delayed, you will be entitled to a new ticket or compensation.
 Read our guide for the full details.

+London Overground strikes will take place on 19-20 February and 4-5 March, union RMT has announced.

+The 48-hour walkouts by security, station, revenue and control staff come after RMT members rejected a below-inflation pay offer.

-Members of the Aslef union have called a rolling schedule of one-day strikes and an overtime ban between 30 January and 5 February.
+Members of the Aslef union called strikes and an overtime ban earlier this month.

-The walkouts will impact different operators on different days, including Avanti West Coast, CrossCountry, East Midlands Railway, West Midlands Trains, GTR, LNER, Southeastern, SWR and TransPennine Trains.
+The walkouts impacted several different operators, including Avanti West Coast, CrossCountry, East Midlands Railway, West Midlands Trains, GTR, LNER, Southeastern, SWR and TransPennine Trains.

 Train drivers are in a long-running dispute over pay, which they say has not increased in five years.